 Relatives and friends are invited to the funeral services for Aggie on Saturday February 15, 2020 at 11 AM at the Betz, Rossi, Bellinger Family Funeral Home, 171 Guy Park Avenue, Amsterdam, NY 12010.
 David Van Patten and Kenneth Aucompaugh will officiate.

 Following the funeral services, please join us for a bereavement lunch at The Glen Sanders Mansion, 1 Glen Ave, Schenectady, NY at 12:30 PM.

 A graveside service will take place this spring at the Van Patten family plot at the Van Vechten Cemetery in Pattersonville, NY.
 It will be announced.

 In lieu of flowers, please give generously to the Brain Injury Association of VA “in memory.”

 Please note Aggie’s change of address to her new place of residence, Van Vechten Cemetery, Pattersonville, NY, right next door to Elliot’s place.

-To send flowers to the family of Agnes Van Patten, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Agnes Van Patten, please visit Tribute Store